 When you leave the airport terminal area, you’ll see the taxi stand right in front of you.
 Be forewarned: taxi and tuk-tuk prices are all fixed.
 And by fixed, I mean in the mafia, scamming kind of way.
 I asked an air conditioned limo car and the most beat-up looking tuk-tuk; they both quoted $9 for the 6Km trip into town.
 It was hot, I was tired and had luggage, so I went with the taxi.
 Of course, when I got to my hotel, I was told the price was $12 as the driver presented me with the official ticket.
 I’m guessing that $9 was for the guy who calls the taxi over, and $3 is for the driver.
 Who knows.

 In fact, although I always try to learn the cheap ways to and from airports in SE Asia, on my first trip, I don’t sweat it too much.
 But if you’re really traveling on a budget, you could save a few bucks by figuring out how to beat the price fixing.

-I stayed two nights at the Blue Lime Hotel, which I found on Agoda.
+I stayed two nights at the Blue Lime Hotel.

 It was exactly $80 a night with all taxes and Agoda commissions included.
 Not cheap, but not expensive either, given that I had a room with my own private swimming pool.
 Plus, it’s right near the Royal Palace area, which is a safe, not so run down part of the city.
 Indeed, it’s a bit of an opulent showcase area for the country, so the streets are wide and clean, and the riverfront area is well developed with some great restaurants and bars with great happy hours.